microsoft/BotBuilder-V3/Connector/tools/bot-framework-emulator.md

     await connector.Messages.SendMessageAsync(message);
 {% endhighlight %}

-The emulator supports the message BotData fields but doesn't support the connector API version of it (yet!).

 ## Mac and Linux support using command line emulator
 For folks who are developing on Mac and Linux we have created a console only version which works using mono.